 Consider supporting IFOR's continuing work by becoming a donor.

-Please explore the options below to find a method that works for you or your organization
+Both individuals and organizations can join IFOR.
+Please explore the individual options and organizational options below to find a method that works for you or your organization.

 Become a member of a national branch or affiliate organization

 Member organizations have different qualifications for membership.
 If you want to join an IFOR Branch, please go to that branch’s website and explore what is required to become a member.

 The International Fellowship of Reconciliation (IFOR) is an international, spiritually-based movement of people who, from the basis of a belief in the power of love and truth to create justice and restore community, commit themselves to active nonviolence as a way of life and as a means of transformation–personal, social, economic and political.* If this statement represents you and who you are committed to being in the world then we invite you to become a member of IFOR.
 Please tell us a little more about you in the form below to express you commitment to the values expressed above.

 *Do you feel like the statement above almost expresses your values but you have questions or concerns?
 Feel free to contact us.

 There is no required donation for being a member of IFOR, however, the recommended donation for those who are able is €50.00.
 If you cannot afford this amount, do not feel discouraged from membership.
 We accept whatever contribution that you can offer in community with the other members of IFOR in our effort to build a more peaceful and just world.

 I am not religious, am I still welcomed in IFOR?